Sensory development by age - what to really expect

 What to do if your child does not like some sensations

-Keep offering a range of different experiences for your child and adapt them to meet their sensory preferences.
-If they don’t like the swing going fast start swinging them gently at first.
-If they are reluctant to touch materials that are wet or sticky perhaps have a cloth next to them as they play so they can wipe their hands, or give them a stick to touch it with at first.
+By continuing to offer a range of different experiences for your child, with no pressure to participate, we are allowing them to develop in their own way at their own speed.
+Over time, as you explore together, adapting activities can help to meet your child’s sensory preferences, so, for example, if they don’t like the swing going fast, start swinging them gently at first.
+If they are reluctant to touch materials that are wet or sticky perhaps have a cloth next to them as they play so they can wipe their hands or give them a stick to touch it with at first.

 Why play-based learning is beneficial for sensory development

 When it comes to developing sensory skills, play-based learning continues to have many benefits.
-Keeping play child initiated, and open ended makes learning much more accessible and also less daunting.
-Studies have shown that adult-directed play, and encouraging children to work on aspects that they are not ready for can lead to them feeling discouraged, or becoming reluctant to join in with activities.
+Keeping play child-initiated and open-ended makes learning much more accessible and also less daunting.
+Studies have shown that adult-directed play and encouraging children to work on aspects that they are not ready for can lead to them feeling discouraged or avoiding joining in with activities.